varasys/theoffice/README.md

 **The Win-Win-Win:**
 1. **Workers get** a productive, affordable workspace with built-in stress relief and genuine community
-2. **Cats get** more foster homes, better socialization, and higher adoption rates from people who've actually lived with them[^3]
+2. **Cats get** more foster homes, better socialization, and higher adoption rates from people who've actually lived with them
 3. **The community gets** a self-sustaining model where membership fees support both the space and cat welfare

 **Math for a Non-Profit (probably naive and inaccurate):**